 What is Metallography?

 Metallography is the study of materials microstructure.
-Analysis of a materials microstructure helps us determining if the material has been processed correctly and is therefore a critical step for determining product reliability and for determining why a material failed.
-The basic steps for proper metallographic specimen preparation include:
+Analysis of a materials microstructure helps determine if the material has been processed correctly and is therefore a critical step for determining product reliability and for determining why a material failed.

 Metallographic Examination tells us a great deal about the identity, composition and thermomechanical history of a metal or alloy.
 An experienced Metallographer will be able to glean information on all these aspects from observation of the Microstructures at suitable magnification and using appropriate etching reagents.